-Make the talk 99% educational, delivering crazy amounts of value that's hyper-relevant to the buyer personas in attendance.
+Make the talk 99% educational, delivering crazy amounts of hyper-relevant value to buyer personas.
 Tips.
 Action items.
 Pitfalls to avoid.

-Invite Your Clients and Prospects to Your Own In-person Events, Like Breakfast Seminars or Lunch and Learn Events.
+Invite Your Clients and Prospects to Your Own In-Person Data Center Marketing Events

 While most data center-related companies will dress up these kinds of events to impress, often killing their budgets, you don’t need to.
 Not mandatory.